vmware/versatile-data-kit/projects/control-service/projects/gpu_management/README.md

 ## Algorithm Implementation

+The Goal of this system is to maximize the amount of jobs that the cluster can run while also honouring the budgets given to teams.
+The algorithm runs whenever someone is looking to run a new job.

+Broadly speaking the algorithm can be broken down into 3 flows.
+I have written them down simplest to most complex below:
+1. There is no space to run the job and the team doesn't have budget to run a job
+2. There is space to run the job
+3. There is no space to run the job even though the team has budget

+1 is trivial to handle.
+We simply throw an exception that the customer doesn't have budget to run their job.

+2 is also very simple.
+There is space to run a job.
+We don't even check the teams budget.
+We just deploy their job.
+However when deploying their job we ensure that we always choose the smallest amount of free space which will let the job.
+By doing this we ensure that we cause as little fragmentation across the system as possible.

+3 is much more complex to handle and is described fully in the next section Reshuffle

 ### Reshuffle
+**Remember a reshuffle would be caused because we are trying to deploy a job which has budget but no physical space.

+For all the examples below assume we are trying to push another job onto the cluster**

 To reshuffle the jobs we use a linear programming solver.
 Linear programming is an optimization technique for a system of linear constraints and a linear objective function.